Skip to Content

 Stroke care

-We were also the first facility in Miami-Dade County to receive the certification of Primary Stroke Center from The Joint Commission.
+We were the first facility in the area to receive the certification of Primary Stroke Center from The Joint Commission.

 In 2011, we were certified as a Comprehensive Stroke Center by the Florida Agency for Health Care Administration.
-We are one of only three centers in Miami-Dade County with this designation, which nationally recognizes our hospital for providing some of the highest quality stroke treatment.
+We are one of only three centers in the area with this designation, which nationally recognizes our hospital for providing some of the highest quality stroke treatment.

 Trauma care